Skip to Content

 Step 6- Scaling and panning

-Fill up the baking pans and start baking is nothing technical, but I have a list of tips and tricks for you to make it super easy and efficient.
+Fill up the baking pans and start baking.
+It is nothing technical, but I have a list of tips and tricks to make it easy and efficient.

-I used 8-inches (20cm) square cake pans.
+I used 8-inch (20cm) square cake pans.
 Each cake is 1.3kg before baking.
-The net weight after the cake cool down completely is 1.1kg.
+The net weight after the cake cools down completely is 1.1kg.

-1. Prepare the baking pans before making the cake to bake it without any delay.
+1. Prepare the baking pans before starting to mix the batter.

-2. Pan with a removable (or loose) bottom is ideal as you can remove the cake easily by inverting it.
+2. Using a cake pan with a removable (or loose) bottom is ideal, as you can remove the cake easily by inverting it.

-4. Place a piece of baking paper on the base of the pan.
-The parchement paper will secure to the surface by the oil.
-The size of the paper should be the exact size or slightly smaller than the base.
+4. Apply some oil to the bottom of the pan before placing a piece of baking paper on the base of the pan.
+The parchment paper will be secured to the surface by the oil.
+The paper should be the exact size or slightly smaller than the base.
 If the paper is too big, the edge of the paper will curl up, resulting in a slightly rounded bottom edge.

-5. Also, make sure the paper is flat because the folds may stick into the batter.
+5. Also, ensure the paper is flat because the folds may stick into the batter.
 I have difficulties removing it from the cake without damaging it.

 6. Weigh the batter on an electronic weighing scale.
-This method is the most convenient way to ensure the weight of all the cakes is identical.
-You do not have to do this when you make one cake, but it is handy to have an electronic kitchen scale.
+This method is the most convenient way to ensure the cakes’ weight is identical (if you make more than one).
+You do not have to do this when making one cake, but having an electronic kitchen scale is handy.

 7. Give the cake pan several sharp raps on the table to free any large trapped air bubbles.
 Tap to smoothen the batter.
 The small unevenness will disappear when the temperature rises in the oven.
 Bake immediately.